 Cyber Security for Critical National Infrastructure: Best Practices

-Since the start of the pandemic, the concept of critical infrastructure has evolved.
+Since the pandemic started, the concept of critical infrastructure has evolved.
 As we’ve seen, risks to critical infrastructure include more than just those to the nation’s water and power systems.
 Increased attacks on food and material supply systems, oil pipelines, and healthcare institutions, to name a few, have had visible effects.

-According to the cyber security & Infrastructure Security Agency (CISA) in the United States, there are 16 critical infrastructure sectors whose assets, systems, and networks (whether natural or virtual) are essential to national security, public health, and public safety.
+According to the Cyber Security & Infrastructure Security Agency (CISA) in the United States, there are 16 critical infrastructure sectors whose assets, systems, and networks (natural or virtual) are essential to national security, public health, and public safety.
 Healthcare, food, transportation, information technology, financial institutions, and much more fall under this category.

-When it comes to protecting their vital infrastructure from cyber threats, all businesses today, not just those in the 16 industries prioritized by CISA, should adopt a holistic strategy.
-This requires a dedication to risk mitigation, proactivity, and preparedness for any type of threat or crisis that may arise.
+When protecting their vital infrastructure from cyber threats, all businesses today should adopt a holistic strategy, not just those in the 16 industries prioritized by CISA.
+This requires a dedication to risk mitigation, proactivity, and preparedness for any threat or crisis that may arise.

 Identifying and Prioritizing Critical Assets

-There are various networks involved, as well as complicated software and hardware requirements because critical infrastructure spans thousands of miles and includes many remote installations.
+Various networks and complicated software and hardware requirements are involved because critical infrastructure spans thousands of miles and includes many remote installations.
 As a result of their size and complexity, these systems are rife with vulnerabilities.

 Figure out Your Vantage Point

-The first step in mitigating the risks associated with your organization’s assets is to gain a thorough understanding of those assets.
+The first step in mitigating the risks associated with your organization’s assets is to thoroughly understand those assets.
 Who owns each item, where it is kept, and what it is used for should all be recorded.
 Using this method, you can pinpoint vulnerable areas in your infrastructure and prioritize repairs.
 Include those of any third-party vendors (such as SaaS or cloud-hosted application providers) on which your business relies for essential daily operations.
 Reference architectures for all the systems you rely on should ideally be included in your inventory.

 Keep a Detailed Inventory at all Times